Digital product development guide

 Digital development: Horses for courses

-Digital product development projects come in different shapes and sizes.
-For example the performance improvement of an established product is very different from the creation of a software product enabling a new and disruptive business model.
+Digital product development projects can take many forms.
+For example, improving the performance of an established product is very different from creating a software product that introduces a new, disruptive business model.

-Each project requires a tailor-made combination of various efforts and suitable skills.
-The work effort distribution varies between the skills during the project.
+Each project requires a tailor-made combination of efforts and skills.
+The work effort distribution varies across disciplines as the project progresses.

 Design-driven development